 The Giant Royal Riviera pears arrive ripe, sweet and juicy.

 Tea for Two: Japanese Tea Set

-I’d pair this cast iron Japanese tea pot with cups, with tea and Japanese sponge cake.
+I’d pair this cast iron Japanese teapot with cups, with tea and Japanese sponge cake.
 I’m partial to Genmaicha tea, which is green tea with popped brown rice.
 It’s a delicate light tea that would pair well with the sponge cake.
-This gift requires sourcing from three difference places, so it’s a splurge but worth it if you need to impress.
+This gift requires sourcing from three different places, so it’s a splurge but worth it if you need to impress.
 There’s nothing wrong with starting off on the right foot!

 To the teapot more closely at Amazon, please click on image of teapot.

 As an Amazon Associate, I earn from qualifying purchases.